LinkedIn Character Limit 2026: Posts, Profiles & More

 How long can a LinkedIn headline be?

-LinkedIn headlines can be up to 220 characters.
-This appears directly below your name on your profile and in search results, making it prime real estate for keywords and your value proposition.
+220 characters.
+This is prime real estate - it shows directly below your name on your profile and in search results.
+Use it wisely.

 What is the LinkedIn About section limit?

-The LinkedIn About section (formerly called Summary) allows up to 2,600 characters.
-Only the first ~300 characters show before "see more," so start with your most compelling content.
+2,600 characters.
+But only about 300 show before "see more," so start with your most compelling stuff.

 How long can a LinkedIn article be?